 Coffee is available from 12.30.
 Admission is free.

 Please note that there will be no meetings in August or December.
 Details of other meetings for the rest of 2016 can be found on the...

 AGM – 16th September

 The Branch’s Annual General Meeting will take place at 12.30 on Friday September 16th at the Friends Meeting House, Upper Goat Lane, Norwich, immediately prior to that day’s Lunchbox Meeting at 1pm.
-The Annual Report and the Annual Accounts will be posted on this website before the meeting.
+The links to the Annual Report and the Annual Accounts are shown below.

 Our Newsletters are distributed to members free of charge.
 Whilst a number of members receive their copy by email others obtain theirs by post.
 It would be very helpful if the latter would be prepared to make a small annual donation to defray the not insignificant expense involved in postal delivery.
 Please do help us to maintain this service to members.

 Contact: Marguerite Finn, 3 Spencer Close, Little Plumstead, Norwich NR13 5JE • Tel:01603 722880

 Latest News from UNHCR